 A few metres ahead you will find the entrance to one of the most popular food markets in the world: La Boqueria.
 The Catalan Art Noveau entrance displays the city’s coat of arms and the market’s official name: Mercat de Sant Josep, reminding us that this was the site of another monastery (Saint Joseph’s).
 Our office is very close by so buying some fresh delicacies at the fish stands has become quite a tradition in my house.
 Although this indoor market dates from 1840, there has always been some kind of food trade in this part of La Rambla.
 The arches surrounding the market are a reminder of the original plan for this site: a Neoclassical square in the style of Plaça Reial (down the street) that was left unfinished.
 The food stands outside were eventually welcomed to the inside of the square creating the new market.
 Look around to see the porticoes that remind us of the failed project square.

 There are many versions of where the strange name Boqueria could come from.
 One legend tells of a king who brought back an extremely ornate Moorish door from one of his campaigns.
 He decided to place it just here, as one of the main entrances to the city.
-It was so beautiful that when people saw it they were left open mouthed, an adjective that in Catalan is called Badoqueria.
+It was so beautiful that when people saw it they were left open-mouthed, an adjective that in Catalan is called Badoqueria.
 Another theory comes from the time when goat’s meat was sold in this area.
-If we consider that boc is goat in Catalan, a boqueria would be a place where this type of meat is sold.
+If we consider that boc is a goat in Catalan, a Boqueria would be a place where this type of meat is sold.
 The last version is also related to goats and talks of the Jews who sold their meat on the stands just here.
 To the Christians, Jewish men looked like goats with their long pointy beards.
 Some of these theories don’t make much historical sense but they are now part of the city’s folklore.
 Pick the one you prefer and don’t forget to try some tapas at one of the traditional indoor stands.

 All the buildings of the Gothic Quarter are hidden by the tall houses facing La Rambla.
 There is only one exception: the Basilica of Santa María del Pi.
 Funds ran out while this Gothic temple was being built.
-Only the bell tower was missing so the people in the neighbourhood asked a wealthy gypsy for money to complete it.
+Only the bell tower was missing so the people in the neighbourhood asked a wealthy gipsy for money to complete it.
 He agreed but with two conditions attached.
 Firstly, that the bell tower should be a lot taller than what was originally planned.
-Secondly, that the buildings facing this part of La Rambla couldn’t raise a certain height so the church tower would always be visible.
+Secondly, the buildings facing this part of La Rambla couldn’t raise a certain height so the church tower would always be visible.
 It is a lovely city legend that modern architects have respected in a way.
 Through a clever design of the white modern building on your left catch a glimpse of the bell tower of Santa María del Pi.
 Coincidence?
 We prefer to think not.

 Continue down the so-called Rambla dels ocells or Birds Rambla, named after the multiple stands that used to sell birds and other caged household pets.
 Most of these stands were closed down by the city council a couple of years ago.
 This could open a long discussion on the whole issue of animal rights.
 However, the new souvenir shops that replaced them sure don’t add anything interesting to this part of the boulevard.